andrewmackrodt/dockerfiles/ubuntu-x11/README.md

 2. The environment variable `NVIDIA_SKIP_DOWNLOAD=1` has been set.
 3. The installed driver matches the host `/proc/driver/nvidia/version`.

-The first option is the preferred way to add NVidia drivers to the container.
+The first option is the preferred way to add nvidia drivers to the container.
 See [here][gist] for an example on generating the required files on the host.
 It may also be possible to achieve this using [nvidia-docker][nvidia-docker].